scramjetorg/transform-hub/README.md

 )
 ```

-You can use the following that will build and send any of the reference packages and samples in this repo:
+During your development or checking out our code, you may want to edit some of out reference app.
+After that you are very welcome to use our scripts to speed up your developing process.
+In this case, you can use the following, that will build and send any of the reference packages and samples in this repo:

 ```bash
 SEQ_ID=$(./scripts/_/upload-sequence packages/reference-apps/hello-alice-out) # -> when you want to upload the package (it will be built if needed)
 SEQ_ID=$(./scripts/_/upload-sequence packages/reference-apps/hello-alice-out -r) # -> when you want to upload the package and make sure it's rebuilt
 SEQ_ID=$(./scripts/_/upload-sequence dist/my-package.tgz -r) # -> when you want to upload a ready tarball
 ```

-> **:bulb: HINT:** *INSTANCE_ID and SEQ_ID are shell variables.*

 #### :arrow_right: **Start the sequence**